MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/maintain-servers.md

 ms.topic: how-to
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 03/24/2021
+ms.date: 03/25/2021
 ---

 # Taking an Azure Stack HCI server offline for maintenance

 > Applies to: Azure Stack HCI, version 20H2; Windows Server 2019

 Taking a server offline for maintenance requires taking portions of storage offline that are shared across all servers in the cluster.
-This requires pausing the server that you want to take offline, putting the node's disks in maintenance mode, moving roles and virtual machines (VMs) to other servers in the cluster, and verifying that all data is available on the other servers in the cluster.
+This requires pausing the server that you want to take offline, putting the server's disks in maintenance mode, moving roles and virtual machines (VMs) to other servers in the cluster, and verifying that all data is available on the other servers in the cluster.
 This process ensures that the data remains safe and accessible throughout the maintenance period.

 You can use either Windows Admin Center or PowerShell to take a server offline for maintenance.
 This topic covers both methods.